5jt/dyalog-cookbook/manuscript/07 Handling errors.md

 ∇
 ~~~

-In the line with the `:Trap` we call a niladic function (exception to the rule!) which returns all error codes that are related to problems with files:
+In the line with the `:Trap` we call a niladic function (an exception to our rule!) which returns all error codes that are related to problems with files:

 ~~~
 ∇ r←FileRelatedErrorCodes